-The FY 2016 General Fund Original Budget, as adopted by the School Board, reflected the usage of \$3.3 million of fund balance committed to offset the amount of budgeted expenditures and funds transfers that exceeded budgeted revenues.
+The FY 2017 General Fund Original Budget, as adopted by the School Board, reflected the usage of \$5.1 million of fund balance committed to offset the amount of budgeted expenditures and funds transfers that exceeded budgeted revenues.
 This budgeted usage of fund balance is consistent in the General Fund budget adoption process of prior years.
-At the close of FY 2016, general fund balance was increased by \$2.5 million.
+At the close of FY 2017, general fund balance was decreased by \$2.8 million.

 The Grant and Special Projects Fund is used to account for federal, state, and local grants restricted for specified school purposes by the grantor.
-During FY 2016, federal grant funding decreased by \$0.1 million, or 1.1 percent, reflecting decreases in IDEA special education awards.
-At June 30, 2016, the Grants and Special Projects Fund balance consisted of \$0.9 million restricted for the purposes specified in the grant awards.
+During FY 2017, federal grant funding increased by \$2.0 million, or 28.8 percent, reflecting increased awards from IDEA special education, Title I and Title III grant programs.
+At June 30, 2017, the Grants and Special Projects Fund balance consisted of \$0.3 million restricted for the purposes specified in the grant awards.

 The Capital Projects Fund is used to account for the acquisition, renovation or construction of ACPS facilities.
 Payments for all capital projects initiated by ACPS, in accordance with the School Board and City Council approved ACPS capital plan, are processed and disbursed by the City.
-The \$2.7 million fund balance in the Capital Projects Fund at June 30, 2016 represents those capital projects that were funded by the City without using debt proceeds.
+The \$20.4 million fund balance in the Capital Projects Fund at June 30, 2017 represents funding dedicated to ACPS by the City for approved capital projects in advance of incurred capital expenditures.

 As previously stated, certain school assets and projects may be financed with the City's general obligation bonds and as a result, disbursements for those activities are recorded as part of the primary government.
 Any capital debt financing activities are reported in the City's financial statements, and are not reflected in ACPS financial statements.
 According to law, the tenancy in common ends when the associated debt obligation is repaid, at which time the related assets revert to the School Board.
-No capital assets reverted to ACPS in 2016, due to the end of the tenancy in common.
+No capital assets reverted to ACPS in 2017, due to the end of the tenancy in common.

 The School Nutrition Fund is used to account for the preparation and serving of student meals.
-At the end of 2016, the School Nutrition fund balance reflected \$0.3 million in nonspendable fund balance for inventory and prepaid items and \$4.2 million in assigned fund balance for school nutrition operations.
+At the end of 2017, the School Nutrition fund balance reflected \$0.5 million in nonspendable fund balance for inventory and prepaid items and \$4.6 million in assigned fund balance for school nutrition operations.
 This fund is self-funded by the revenues earned and does not rely upon the General Fund to support its operations.
-Currently, the total fund balance represents approximately 4 months of operating costs and reflects the financial stability of this self-funded operation.
+During FY 2017, Nutrition Services implemented the Breakfast in the Classroom program which contributed to increased federal grant revenues.

-Capital assets
+Capital Assets

-At June 30, 2016, ACPS had \$8.8 million invested in land, buildings and building improvements, and furniture and equipment for governmental activities, net of accumulated depreciation (see Note 5 for additional information on capital assets).
-This amount represents an decrease of \$1.0 million from last year due to depreciation exceeding capital additions for the current year.
+At June 30, 2017, ACPS had \$12.0 million invested in land, buildings and building improvements, and furniture and equipment for governmental activities, net of accumulated depreciation (see Note 5 for additional information on capital assets).
+This amount represents a decrease of \$3.2 million from last year due to capitalized leases for office equipment and purchases of 19 school buses.